matemagyari/reference-ddd-blackjack/README.txt

 exposes REST and Cometd endpoints to interact with and provides in-memory (a simple map-based and a Hazelcast based) persistence.
 It has a minimalistic UI in browser.
 Components:
+* Blackjack Messaging Client - library defining the messages (commands&queries) the client can send to Core, and the event messages Core sends to Client
 * Blackjack Core - implements the game, interacts with Blackjack Wallet
 * Blackjack Wallet - managing players' chips
 * Blackjack Utils - marker interfaces, abstract classes and interfaces for HA and DDD patterns (aggregate root, value object, ...), locking
-* Blackjack UI - UI code, currently in Blackjack Core's src/main/webapp
+* Blackjack UI - UI code, currently in Blackjack Core's src/main/webapp.
+Uses REST and CometD via javascript to interact with Core and Wallet

 Hexagonal Architecture concepts/patterns the project show examples are: